- Cloud Collectors Overview

 Make sure a person with G Suite super-admin rights is present when onboarding the Google Workspace Cloud Collector.

 Verify your Google Workspace edition is either Business or Enterprise.
-Your G Suite administrator can verify the edition type in the Billing tab of the Google Apps admin console (https://admin.google.com).
-For more information about the Google Apps for Work editions go to: https://apps.google.com/intx/en/pricing.html.
+Your G Suite administrator can verify the edition type in the Billing tab of the Google Apps admin console.
+For more information about the Google Apps for Work editions access https://workspace.google.com/pricing.html.

 Enable API access.
-This should be done by a G Suite administrator.
-The administrator can go to Security > API reference in the Google Apps admin console.
+As a G Suite administrator, navigate to Security > Access and data control > API controls in the Google Apps admin console.

 Prepare an authorization file for use during the collector configuration for Service account authentication, as a G Suite administrator.
 For more information, see Authorize the Google Workspace Cloud Collector to Retrieve Events, and Create a Service-Credentials-Json File for the Google Workspace Cloud Collector.